mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 * Email copywriters:
 * Sheet metal shops: There are existing solutions

 The exception was What Got Done, which I did build without validating the idea, but mainly to meet my goal of learning a JavaScript framework.
-But I figured that as long as I was building it, I might as well see if there's a viable business there, and it seemed like the answer was no..
+But I figured that as long as I was building it, I might as well see if there's a viable business there, and it seemed like the answer was no.

 ### Take bigger swings